ndyudonte/ndyudonte/README.md

   - [Vulnerability Assessment Report](https://github.com/ndyudonte/vulnerability-assessment-database-server)

   - Identified risks of an exposed database server
   - Provided recommendations to improve security posture

+## 🚀 Goals
+This portfolio will grow over time as I complete labs, assessments and real-world case studies.
+- ✅ Share hands-on projects from the Google Cybersecurity Professional Certificate
+- ✅ Demonstrate skills in **risk analysis, incident response, and security monitoring**
+- ✅ Prepare for roles in IT Support, Cybersecurity Analysis, or related fields

 <h2> 🤳 Connect with me:</h2>